bayesian-object-tracking/getting_started/README.md

 roslaunch dbot_example launch_example_gpu.launch
 ```

-If you did not install CUDA, you can run instead:
+If you did not install CUDA, you can run instead (note that the tracking performance is significantly better with the GPU version):
 ```bash
 roslaunch dbot_example launch_example_cpu.launch
 ```
-Note that the tracking performance is significantly better with the GPU version.

 As soon as you launch the example, rviz should start, and an interactive marker should show up (in the form of an impact wrench).
 This marker is for initialization of the tracker, you can move it to align it